hartviglarsen/UmbracoDocs/Reference/Events/EditorModel-Events/index.md

 # EditorModel Events

-The `EditorModelEventManager` class is used to emit events that enable you to manipulate the model used by the backoffice before it is loaded into an editor.
-For example the `SendingContentModel` event fires right before a content item is loaded into the backoffice for editing.
+The `EditorModelEventManager` class is used to emit events that enable you to manipulate the model used by the Backoffice before it is loaded and shown to a content editor.
+For example the `SendingContentModel` event fires right before a content item (page) is loaded into the Backoffice for editing.
 It is therefore the perfect event to use to set a default value for a particular property or perhaps to hide a property/tab/Content App from a certain editor.

 ## Usage